 One thing that can help a lot with making your kids less anxious or worried about a move is to include them in the process.
 If you’re going to look at open houses, you can bring your kids along to let them look around and get their feedback on the houses.
 It’s going to be their home as well, so their opinion does matter.
 Kids have a unique way of looking at the world, and they may even notice something that you didn’t.

-Once you have an offer accepted on a home or a rental application accepted on an apartment, you can have your children start planning how their bedroom will look.
+Once you have an offer accepted on a home or a rental application accepted on an apartment, you can have your children start planning how their bedrooms will look.
 Letting them plan their room will give them something to be excited about for the move.

 Start packing ASAP